 The primary governing body of the Association is the Council, whose members are elected annually by the AHA membership.
 The Council cares for the general interests of the Association by conducting business, setting policy, and overseeing the financial and legal matters of the organization.

 The Council is comprised of:

-The executive director, editor of the American Historical Review, and controller as nonvoting members
+- three appointed officers: the executive director, the editor of the American Historical Review, and the treasurer as nonvoting members